mvaughan20/487-Final-Project/README.md

 * The car is generated in car.vhd, where the wheels and body of the car are drawn separately.
 The left wheel and right wheel are drawn with the same algorithm, but are placed 50 pixels apart.
 The rest of the car is drawn in cdraw, which creates 2 rectangles to form the body of the car.
 * The car moves based speed set by the controller, where the velocity of the car gets incrementally faster by turning the knob up.
 The car is only able to slow down via the break button on the FPGA, which slowly decrements the car speed until it comes to a full stop.
 ### 2. Traffic Light Model and Counter
 * When the car reaches the intersection, a timer is triggered which will count down the traffic light changing from red to green.
-The remaining time will be displayed on the FPGA's built in display.
+* The remaining time will be displayed on the FPGA's built in display using the leddec function.
 Once the timer is completed and the light changes to green, the car will be able to pass the intersection.
 ### 3. Win/Loss Conditions